mlexchange/mlex_dash_labelmaker_demo/README.md

 ## View paths in different environments
-File manager allows users to view file paths either in local paths (mounted to docker) or docker paths.
+The File Manager allows users to view file paths either in local paths (mounted to docker) or docker paths.
 Users can choose which path by toggling the swith below the **Browse** button.

 ## Labeling instructions: